|

 designs no longer being issued but still on the road, and additional serial formats that either are concurrently being

 issued or were previously issued.
-Only older designs and formats issued within about the last 15 or 20 years,
+Only older designs and formats issued within about the last 20 years or so,

 and still in use, are shown.
 Even so, not all such older designs and formats are shown, either due to space